-The SERT is comprised of subject matter experts from state agencies, private industry, voluntary, and faith-based organizations which provide technical expertise and coordinate resources used to support local operations.
-During a major emergency, these representatives join the SERT Leader at the State EOC.
-The SERT Leader will coordinate relief efforts and provide support to local and county governments.
-The SERT is activated as deemed appropriate by the SERT Leader.
-In the event of a SERT activation, all SERT agencies will be represented in the State EOC.
-The SERT Leader is responsible to the Secretary of the Department of Public Safety and to the Governor for the overall operation of the SERT during activations, including planning, organizing, staffing, equipping, training, testing, and activating and managing emergency management programs.
-Upon activation of the SERT, agencies are authorized in coordination with the SERT Leader to initiate and carry out assigned missions, including tasking of designated support agencies.
-NCEM will be the lead agency for all hazards to coordinate support from SERT partners.
+The SERT is comprised of subject matter experts from state agencies, private industry, voluntary, and faith-based organizations who provide technical expertise and resources for local operations.
+During a major incident, these representatives join the SERT Leader at the State EOC.
+The SERT Leader coordinates relief efforts and supports local and county governments.
+When the SERT is activated, all SERT partners are represented in the State EOC.
+The SERT Leader, who is responsible to the Secretary of the Department of Public Safety and the Governor, oversees the SERT operation.
+This includes planning, staffing, equipping, training, activating and managing emergency management programs.
+SERT agencies carry out the emergency support functions as outlined in the NCEOP, with NCEM as the lead agency for all hazards to coordinate the support from SERT partners.

-The three field branch offices are activated into Regional Coordination Centers which function as Multi-agency Coordination Centers during an event.
+When activated, the three field branch offices transition into Regional Coordination Centers which function as Multi-agency Coordination Centers during an event.
 They provide central locations for operational information sharing and resource coordination in support of on-scene efforts in the RCC's area.
 RCCs are available to provide guidance and aid local governments seeking assistance.
 RCCs are staffed by various agencies and local emergency managers which may come from a Branch Office that is not expected to receive direct impacts.
 They may also be staffed with members from Incident Management Teams (IMTs) if the NCEM Operations Section Chief and/or RCC Incident Commander sees fit.
 Branch office personnel may respond to the county to facilitate ongoing information exchange.